Looking Back 60 years and counting

 With pride in this 60th year of St. Cyprian’s Boys’ we can look back at our many achievements, and be proud.
 We are happy to have produced such great students who have now gone on to greater heights in our own and other countries.

-Without the dedicated hard work, of Mrs. Patricia Small we would not have reached such heights.
+We owe it all to one special and hard working person - Mrs. Patricia Small.
+Without her we would not have reached such heights.
 A firm no-nonsense boss, but a lady who always have her staff at heart.